Andrew Maxwell (American football)

-Andrew Maxwell (born January 7, 1991) is an American football quarterback.
-He played college football at Michigan State.
+Andrew Maxwell (born January 7, 1991) is an American former college football player who was a quarterback for the Michigan State Spartans.
 He was the Spartans starting quarterback in 2012.

 Early life

 Maxwell attended Midland High School in Midland, Michigan.
 He was also a letterman in track and field and basketball.
 Maxwell started for Midland at quarterback as a freshman, sophomore, junior, and senior.
 As a junior, Maxwell lead the Chemics to the Division 2 state championship game, where they lost to Martin Luther King High School.
 He finished the season with 2,024 yardsfor 18 touchdowns.
 Maxwell was invited to attend the ESPN RISE Elite 11 Quarterback Camp.
-Maxwell committed to Michigan State on March 2, 2008.
+Maxwell committed to Michigan State University on March 2, 2008.